bekk/bekk-christmas/post/thecloud/task-orchestration-using-cloud-composer.md

 * AWS just launched a managed Airflow service.
 * Self hosting is always an option.
-* Combining managed services such as Cloud Scheduler and Cloud Functions (or similar services from other cloud providers)
+* Combining managed services such as Cloud Scheduler and Cloud Functions (or similar services from other cloud providers).
-* Kubernetes CronJobs
+* Kubernetes CronJobs.